The Kokoda Track

 What is it?

-The Kokoda Track Memorial Walkway is a unique tribute to the bravery of Australian troops who fought through atrocious conditions and against vastly superior enemy numbers in the Papua-New Guinea campaign of July 1942 to January 1943.
-With US support, the Australians inflicted on the Japanese Imperial Army its first defeat.
+The Kokoda Track Memorial Walkway is a unique tribute to the bravery of Australian troops who fought through atrocious conditions and against vastly superior enemy numbers in the Papua New Guinea campaign of July 1942 to January 1943.
+With US support, the Australians triumphed against the Japanese Imperial Army for the first time.

-The Kokoda Track Memorial Walkway is a community project involving Concord Council, the Department of Employment, Education and Training, Concord Rotary, RSL NSW, the Department of Urban Affairs and Planning, and Concord Hospital.
+The Kokoda Track Memorial Walkway is a community project involving RSL NSW, City of Canada Bay Council, Rotary Club of Concord and Concord Repatriation General Hospital.

 The Walkway has a number of objectives:

-• improve access to the hospital for patients, visitors and staff who travel by rail and;
+• Improve access to the hospital for patients, visitors and staff who travel by rail

 Features of the Walkway

-The Kokoda Track Memorial Walkway has the following spectacular features:
+The Kokoda Track Memorial Walkway boasts the following features:

-• Memorial Centrepiece – A striking series of granite walls on which images of the New Guinea Campaign have been sandblasted.
+• Memorial centrepiece – A striking series of granite walls on which images of the Papua New Guinea Campaign have been sandblasted.
 Water also forms an integral part of the centrepiece, cascading alongside the granite walls.

-• Stations – The stations are places of significance in the New Guinea Campaign where important battles were fought or events occurred.
-There are a total of 22 stations along the track (including the rose garden and memorial centrepiece).
+• Stations – The stations are places of significance in the Papua New Guinea Campaign where important battles were fought.
+There is a total of 22 stations along the track, including the rose garden and memorial centrepiece.

-• Information Centre – Audio visual hospitality centre providing “living history” of the New Guinea Campaign.
+• Information centre – Audio visual hospitality centre providing “living history” of the Papua New Guinea Campaign.

 Bus